What can you do in Cesenatico?

 • Hotel David*: In this cozy hotel you can benefit from a private beach, a pool and a restaurant.

 Many hotels operate a bagno.
 We stay in one of these hotels.
 We stay in Four-star Hotel Michelangelo Valverde*.
-This is a family hotel that is only almost fully booked at the weekend.
-When we get there on Friday, there are few guests in the hotel.
-Therefore we have the pool, the restaurant and the premises almost to ourselves.
-If you are looking for a quiet stay, you should arrive during the week rather than during the holiday season.
+This is a family hotel that is almost fully booked only on weekends.
+When we arrive there on Friday, there are few guests in the hotel.
+Therefore we have the pool, the restaurant and the rooms almost to ourselves.
+If you are looking for a quiet stay, you should arrive during the week - and not during the holiday season.

 What to do in Cesenatico ?
 Eat in Cesenatico